-The treasure house of his god.
+The treasure house of his elohim.
 Marduk was the chief god of the Babylonian pantheon (cf. Jer 50:2).

-1:4 The letters and speech of the Chaldeans.
+1:4 The learning and the tongue of the Chaldeans.
 Babylonian literature was written in cuneiform and primarily on clay tablets.
 Thousands of these tablets have been discovered.
 Study of this literature would have introduced Daniel and his friends to the polytheistic worldview of the Babylonians, which prominently featured magic, sorcery and astrology.

-1:5 Daily provision of the king's food.
+1:5 Daily provision of the king's meat.
 Jehoiachin later received the same provision under the rule of the Babylonian king Evil-Merodach(2Ki 25:27-30).